LVM3: Mating with semi-cryogenic stage

-The L110 core stage in the GSLV Mk III is planned to be replaced by the SC120, a kerolox stage powered by the SCE-200 engine to increase its payload capacity to 7.5 MT to geostationary transfer orbit (GTO).
+The L110 core stage in the LVM3 is planned to be replaced by the SC120, a kerolox stage powered by the SE-2000 engine to increase its payload capacity to 7.5 MT to geostationary transfer orbit (GTO).
 The SCE-200 uses kerosene instead of unsymmetrical dimethylhydrazine (UDMH) as fuel and has a thrust of around 200 tonnes.
-Four such engines can be clustered in a rocket without strap on boosters to deliver up to 10 t to GTO.
+Four such engines can be clustered in a rocket without strap-on boosters to deliver up to 10 t to GTO.
 The first propellant tank for the SC120 was delivered in October 2021 by HAL.

-The SC120-powered version of GSLV will not be used for the crewed mission of the Gaganyaan spacecraft.

-In September 2019, in an interview by AstrotalkUK, S. Somanath, director of Vikram Sarabhai Space Centre claimed that the SCE-200 engine was ready to begin testing.
-As per an agreement between India and Ukraine signed in 2005, Ukraine was expected to test components of the SCE-200 engine, so an upgraded version of the GSLV Mk III was not expected before 2022.

-The SCE-200 engine is reported to be based on the Ukrainian RD-810, which itself is proposed for use on the Mayak family of launch vehicles.
+The SC120 powered version of LVM3 will not be used for the crewed mission of the Gaganyaan spacecraft.
+In September 2019, in an interview by AstrotalkUK, S. Somanath, director of Vikram Sarabhai Space Centre claimed that the SE-2000 engine was ready to begin testing.
+As per an agreement between India and Ukraine signed in 2005, Ukraine was expected to test components of the SE-2000 engine, so an upgraded version of the LVM3 was not expected before 2022.
+The SE-2000 engine is reported to be based on the Ukrainian RD-810, which is itself proposed for use on the Mayak family of launch vehicles.

-Induction of C32 stage
+Induction of upgraded cryogenic stage

 The C25 stage with nearly 25 t propellant load will be replaced by the C32, with a higher propellant load of 32 t.
 The C32 stage will be re-startable and with uprated CE-20 engine.
 Total mass of avionics will be brought down by using miniaturised components.
-On 30 November 2020, Hindustan Aeronautics Limited delivered an aluminium alloy based cryogenic tank to ISRO.
+On 30 November 2020, Hindustan Aeronautics Limited delivered an aluminium alloy-based cryogenic tank to ISRO.
 The tank has a capacity of 5755 kg of fuel, and a volume of 89 m³.